-We’ve touched on oxidative stress in a number of posts, with perhaps the best explanation in our SOD2 A16V post.
 Put simply, our mitochondria use oxygen as part of the process of generating ATP, which is the energy currency of the body.
 This is a good thing.
 But as with any process of burning fuel, there are waste products associated with oxygen metabolism.
 One of these is called superoxide, which is a harmful free radical that can damage our cells if left unchecked.

 In order to neutralize superoxide, our bodies generate a native, or “endogenous,” antioxidant called superoxide dismutase, or SOD.
 SOD converts the harmful free radical superoxide into the much less harmful hydrogen peroxide, which our bodies further break down from there.
 But when we lack SOD, and people born with certain variants in this gene are thought to have lower SOD2 levels, our bodies aren’t as good at mopping up free radicals.

 Good, because SOD is made up of both copper and zinc.